Joseph Knowland: Later life

 A 33rd degree Mason, he served on the board of trustees of the Old People's Home.
 Joseph Knowland each Christmas would send coal and groceries to the most needy in the community and ask nothing for his charity.

 His eldest daughter, Sadie E. Coe, wife of Professor George A. Coe of the Northwestern University at Evanston, Illinois.

 daughter, Lucille K. Hill and son, US Congressman Joseph Russell Knowland.
 His grandchildren, Elinor, Russ and Billy.

-Sadie died August 23, 1905 and daughter-in-law, Ellie died July 20, 1908.
+Sadie died August 23, 1905, and daughter-in-law, Ellie died July 20, 1908.

-Joseph Knowland, left a sick bed to vote for his son, November 5, 1912.
-The afternoon of November 13, 1912, Joseph Knowland, died at his Alameda home, surrounded by his wife, son and daughter.
+Knowland left a sick bed to vote for his son, November 5, 1912.
+The afternoon of November 13, 1912, Knowland died at his Alameda home, surrounded by his wife, son and daughter.
 The funeral was conducted as a joint Presbyterian and First Methodist service.
-Joseph Knowland was honored with full Masonic rites.
+Knowland was honored with full Masonic rites.
 Knowland was cremated.
 At Chapel of Memories in Oakland, California, his remains are in Verbena Section, Tier 2 Number 6 along with wife, Hannah and daughter, Lucille Knowland Hill.